-The Battleship Missouri, also known as "Mighty Mo" or "Big Mo," is a US Navy battleship, named in honor of the state of Missouri.
+, also known as "Mighty Mo" or "Big Mo," is a US Navy battleship named in honor of the state of Missouri.
 The USS Missouri was the last battleship commissioned by the United States and was the site of the Japanese surrender on Sept 2, 1945, marking the end of WWII.
 The Battleship Missouri Memorial offers two daily tours, as well as much more to explore at your own pace!

-USS Bowfin (SS-287) is a fleet attack submarine that fought in the Pacific during WWII, and helped to make famous the term, "Silent Service."
-Bowfin was launched on 7 December 1942, exactly one year to the day after the attack on Pearl Harbor.
+USS Bowfin (SS-287) is a fleet attack submarine that fought in the Pacific during WWII and helped to make famous the term, "Silent Service."
+Bowfin was launched on Dec.
+7, 1942, exactly one year to the day after the attack on Pearl Harbor.
 She was nicknamed the Pearl Harbor Avenger, so it is fitting that she is permanently homeported at Pearl Harbor, Hawaii.